gregraka/gregraka.github.io/qs_users_install.md

 ---

 # Step 2: Configure the Client
-Step 2 is a continuation of the previous step, where you [downloaded and installed the ownCloud client](./qs_users_sysreqs.html).
+This topic is a continuation of the previous step, where you [downloaded and installed the ownCloud client](./qs_users_sysreqs.html).

    **Important: The Connection Wizard should still be running from when you installed the client.
-If it is not, contatct your ownCloud administrator.
+If it is not, contatct your ownCloud administrator.**

-In step 2, you must configure the ownCloud client to be able to connect to the ownCloud server.
+In this topic, you must configure the ownCloud client to be able to connect to the ownCloud server.
 You configure the client using the configuration program, the **ownCloud Connection Wizard**.

 ## Run the Connection Wizard